jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 It's a good effort,
 but it's never going to resonate like a chord with a root on the 5th or 6th strings.
 So the D major shape is often not a chord we want to land on or linger on.
-But since it's the only chord shape with a 4th-string root, it's often in a convenient place for transitioning between other chords.
+But as the only chord shape with a 4th-string root, it's often in a convenient place for transitioning between other chords.

 The conventional grip for this shape is `xx1243`,